Biomethane is the new era natural gas

 Today, through a sibling company, we are also involved in biomethane production in three plants in Estonia.

-Compressed biomethane – the renewable alternative for compressed natural gas (CNG) – is by far the most environmentally friendly transport fuel and the only one with negative footprint: one bus running on biomethane makes another diesel bus in addition to itself carbon neutral.
-More and more cities and countries are moving towards clean transport with biomethane due to its numerous advantages over the traditional liquid fuels:
+Compressed biomethane (CBM) – the renewable alternative for compressed natural gas (CNG) – is by far the most environmentally friendly transport fuel and the only one with negative footprint: one bus running on biomethane makes another diesel bus in addition to itself carbon neutral.
+More and more cities and countries are moving towards clean transport with biomethane and CNG due to their numerous advantages over the traditional liquid fuels:

-- Two times more economical.
+- More economical.
 While it does depend on the tax policy of each country, it generally costs less – sometimes half as much – to drive on biomethane than on petrol.

 - Ten times cleaner.
 The CO₂ emissions of biomethane that is produced from agricultural waste are almost 10x lower than from fossil liquid fuels.
 Since methane is not released into the air, the use of biomethane is actually hundreds of times better.